-- world population grows in line with current medium projections by the World Bank, United Nations, and IIASA to about 10 billion in 2050 and approaching 12 billion in 2100.
-It was felt that no useful purpose would be served in using high and low projection alternatives, particularly as these alternatives would divert attention from the main - energy oriented - thrust of the study.
-The World Bank's estimates have therefore been used; - the world is divided into 11 regions (Figure 1), defined on the basis of geographical proximity, and similarity of economic and energy systems patterns.
-Most of the results are reported for three "macro-regions": the transitional economies of the Former Soviet Union and Central and Eastern Europe (labelled REFs); the current developing countries (DCs); and the industrialised countries of the Organisation of Economic Co-operation and Development (OECD); - social and economic development is substantial, particularly in "the South".
-During the next century, the current distinction between "developing" "and developed" countries will become inappropriate as affluence increases throughout the world; - energy efficiency improvements are steady and considerable, but not too far out of line with historic experience.
-Evidence of the past decade suggests modest expectations are justified until proven otherwise; - the quantity and quality of energy services grows steadily as the drive for cleaner and more convenient fuels continues; - formal top-down and bottom-up models have been used to check for internal consistency of the scenarios.
+- World population grows in line with current medium projections by the World Bank, United Nations, and IIASA to about 10 billion in 2050 and approaching 12 billion in 2100.
+It was felt that no useful purpose would be served in using high and low projection alternatives, particularly as these alternatives would divert attention from the main, energy-oriented thrust of the study.
+The World Bank's estimates have, therefore, been used. - The world is divided into 11 regions (Figure 1), defined on the basis of geographical proximity, and similarity of economic and energy systems patterns.
+Most of the results are reported for three macro-regions: the transitional economies of the Former Soviet Union and Central and Eastern Europe (labeled REFs), the current developing countries (DCs), and the industrialized countries of the Organization of Economic Cooperation and Development (OECD). - Social and economic development is substantial, particularly in the South.
+During the next century, the current distinction between developing and developed countries will become inappropriate as affluence increases throughout the world. - Energy efficiency improvements are steady and considerable but not too far out of line with historic experience.
+Evidence from the past decade suggests modest expectations are justified until proven otherwise. - The quantity and quality of energy services grows steadily as the drive for cleaner and more convenient fuels continues. - Formal top-down and bottom-up models have been used to check for internal consistency of the scenarios.

-The differences between the cases and their scenarios may be summarised as follows:
+The differences between the cases and their scenarios may be summarized as follows:

-Case A - High Growth
+Case A-High Growth

-Case A assumes high rates of economic growth and technological progress, a liberal international trading regime and preference for markets rather than detailed regulation.
-Economic growth is some 2% per annum in OECD countries, and double that figure in developing countries.
-This relatively high growth facilitates rapid turnover of capital stock and shifts in economic structures which promote efficiency improvements and technological advance.
-Towards the end of the 21st century, average global per capita income in Case A would surpass the highest national levels observed today, indicating that current categorisations between "developed" and "developing" regions will become obsolete.
+Case A assumes high rates of economic growth and technological progress, a liberal international trading regime, and preference for markets rather than detailed regulation.
+Economic growth is some 2% per annum in OECD countries and double that figure in developing countries.
+This relatively high growth facilitates rapid turnover of capital stock and shifts in economic structures, which promotes efficiency improvements and technological advance.
+Toward the end of the 21st century, average global per capita income in Case A would surpass the highest national levels observed today, indicating that current categorizations between developed and developing regions will become obsolete.